What You Need to Know About Dyed Mulch

 While dyed mulch won’t hurt your plants, it breaks down much slower than natural mulches likes pine needles, pine bark, shredded mulch, and cypress mulch.
 In an effort to break down the mulch, your soil will use extra nitrogen, which can be beneficial to your soil.

-If your planning on putting mulch in a garden, consider adding a nitrogen-based fertilizer to your gardening routine or using a 100% natural product like cypress blend mulch to keep your plants happy and healthy.
+If you’re planning on putting mulch in a garden, consider adding a nitrogen-based fertilizer to your gardening routine or using a 100% natural product like cypress blend mulch to keep your plants happy and healthy.

 The Benefits of Dyed Mulch